prankbox/aws-lessons/README.md

 # aws-lessons

-Create AWS infra as long as wordpress site
+Create AWS infra as long as wordpress site.